Brísingamen

-In Norse mythology, Brísingamen (or Brísinga men) is the torc or necklace of the goddess Freyja.
+In Norse mythology, Brísingamen (or Brísinga men) is the torc or necklace of the goddess Freyja, of which little else is known for certain.

+Etymology

 The name is an Old Norse compound brísinga-men whose second element is men "(ornamental) neck-ring (of precious metal), torc".

 The etymology of the first element is uncertain.
 It has been derived from Old Norse brísingr, a poetic term for "fire" or "amber" mentioned in the anonymous versified word-lists (þulur) appended to many manuscripts of the Prose Edda, making Brísingamen "gleaming torc", "sunny torc", or the like.
-However, Brísingr can also be an ethnonym, in which case Brísinga men is "torque of the Brísings"; the Old English parallel in Beowulf supports this derivation, though who the Brísings (Old Norse Brísingar) may have been remains unknown.
+However, Brísingr can also be an ethnonym, in which case Brísinga men is "torc of the Brísings"; the Old English parallel in Beowulf supports this derivation, though who the Brísings (Old Norse Brísingar) may have been remains unknown.

 Attestations

 Beowulf

 Brísingamen is referred to in the Anglo-Saxon epic Beowulf as Brosinga mene.
 The brief mention in Beowulf is as follows (trans. by Howell Chickering, 1977):